 Turkey and Vegetable Skewers

-A delicious, cheerful, and colorful main course suitable for all ages and tastes.
-With this recipe, you can use either turkey or chicken, and you can cook the skewers in the oven or air fryer.
+A tasty, cheerful, and colorful main course suitable for all ages and tastes.
+With this recipe you can use either turkey or chicken, and you can cook the skewers in the oven or in an air fryer.

-Today, I’m presenting it with turkey, specifically with a piece of deboned thigh, which is my favorite part because it’s not dry.
-I had the thigh deboned, removed the skin and all the tendons, then cut the meat and vegetables into pieces, which was the hardest part.
-If you’re not able to do this, have your trusted butcher do it, or use breast meat instead.
+Today I present it with turkey, specifically a boneless thigh piece, which is my favorite part because it isn’t dry.
+I had the thigh boned, removed the skin and any sinew, then cut the meat and the vegetables into pieces — the hardest part is done.
+If you can’t do this yourself, have your trusted butcher do it, otherwise use the breast.

 You might also be interested in: